freezy/dmd-extensions/README.md

 If you have an RGB display, you can override the color tone in which the output is rendered.
 However, in order to do this, you must force the source to produce grayscale frames.
-You can do this by using the `--use-gray-4` parameter.
+You can do this by using the `--render-as` parameter.
 Then use the `--color` parameter to specify the color.
 Example:

-    dmdext test -d virtual --use-gray4 --color=8080ff
+    dmdext test -d virtual --render-as gray4 --color=8080ff

 ## Install Instructions